 12 Top-Rated Tourist Attractions in Cork

-Cork, the Irish Republic's second city (third largest in Ireland after Belfast), has a highly competitive relationship with the capital, Dublin.
-Cork lies on Ireland's south coast and is linked to the sea by Cork Harbour and a narrow channel called Passage West.
+Cork is the Irish Republic's third largest city after Dublin and Belfast.
+It lies on Ireland's south coast and is connected to the sea by Cork Harbour and a slim channel called Passage West.
 There's a strong seafaring and trading tradition here and all along the adjacent coastline.

 In effect, the original city is an island enclosed by two arms of the River Lee.
 During the 7th century, St. Finbarr (Fin Barre) established a monastery on a small marshy tract where the cathedral of the same name now stands.
 Over the coming centuries, the town survived and, in turn, flourished despite Viking raids and later occupation by English forces.
 In 1920, during the Irish Civil War, large parts of Cork were destroyed by fire and the city saw its share of violence and bloodshed.
 Locals will happily tell visitors, as if it's a foregone conclusion, that Cork is 'the real capital.'

 In the heart of Cork City and with an eye-catching fountain at its center, this quirky roofed food market has been trading since 1788.
 Under the possession of the Cork City Council, it's one of the world's oldest municipal markets.
 Artisan breads, fruit, and freshly caught seafood are just some of the specialities on offer.
 In recent years, the market gained worldwide fame when Queen Elizabeth II of Great Britain dropped by on her first ever state visit to the Republic of Ireland in 2011.
 In addition to a wide range of produce, visitors can grab a coffee here or sample local fare at Farmgate Restaurant.

 Hours: Open 8am-6pm Monday to Saturday, closed Sundays and bank holidays